 - The servants are the prophets who are sent to MEDIATE on God’s behalf to turn the people from wickedness to righteousness, but the people refuse.
 The servants are not the “Master” of the house.

-The key in this parable to focus is the Father’s care and concern.
+The key in this parable is the Father’s care and concern and eventual reason for judgment.
 It should be noted that the Father, prophets and the son all failed in converting the Jewish people.
-But it was God’s plan and intention that they should be given a chance at the cost of his son being tortured and murdered.
+Yet it was God’s desire and intention that they should be given a chance even at the cost of his own son being tortured and murdered.

 Again, the son dying is not a NEW CONCEPT.
 The prophets already had experienced such rejections: